Stanford PSYCH 290

 Prerequisites: Decent ability to code in R. Familiarity with multivariate regression and basic statistics of the social sciences.
 NOT required but helpful: Python, SSH, SQL (we will teach you what you need to know).
 Biggest requirement: knowing what science is, and wanting to learn.

-NEW!
-All-In-One DLATK: Feat Extraction, Correlation, Topic modeling
+** All-In-One DLATK colab: Feat Extraction, Correlation, Topic modeling**

 Week 1 - Intro to the course & SQL (Block 1)